 ACCOMMODATION & FACILITIES:

-There are just four guest tents at Lamai, all rigged up under majestic acacias for some pleasant cooling shade.
+There are just four guest tents and two suites at Lamai, all rigged up under majestic acacias for some pleasant cooling shade.
 Each has a veranda, where guests can take in those amazing views!
 Inside, there is a large double bed with a wrought-iron frame, in addition to bedside tables with lamps, a writing desk and chair, and storage space for clothes and other belongings.
 The décor is neutral, with a few splashes of colour provided by patterned cushions and rugs.
 The en-suite facilities are at the back of the tent – they comprise flush toilet, washstand with basin and mirror, and step-in bucket shower with wooden deck floor.
 The accommodation feels very authentic – we like it a lot!

 Lamai’s mess tent boasts lovely views of the river and surrounding landscape.
 It contains a lounge area and a dining area, separated by a bar.
 The lounge has some very comfy velvety chairs and sofas around a chunky wooden coffee table, as well as a colourful rug, animal prints on the walls, and a selection of books for guests to enjoy.
 In the dining area, there is a large oval table surrounded by directors’ chairs, where everyone eats together.
 Further seating is set up just outside the tent, while the fire pit is set up a short distance away.
 This is the perfect place for sinking a sundowner and sharing your safari stories!

 Delicious meals are enjoyed in the homely mess tent and are sometimes hosted by Alex Walker himself!
 Electricity is provided by a 24-hour generator, but there is no Wi-Fi here and no mobile phone signal.
 Just being in nature is the most important thing!